OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/file-wrapping-tutorial.rst

             # Add an internal variable
             sb.add_newvar("Py", 3.14)

-            # Generate the input file for FLOPS
+            # Generate the input file
             sb.generate()

 Note that this component is derived from ``ExternalCode`` and uses a few of its